[Revised Sep. 2009]

 Section 1.
 Professional standards in collection of fossils

-It is the responsibility of vertebrate paleontologists to ensure that vertebrate fossils are collected in a professional manner, which includes the detailed recording of pertinent contextual data, such as geographic, stratigraphic, sedimentologic and taphonomic information.
+It is the responsibility of vertebrate paleontologists to strive to ensure that vertebrate fossils are collected in a professional manner, which includes the detailed recording of pertinent contextual data, such as geographic, stratigraphic, sedimentologic, and taphonomic information.

 Section 2.
 Adherence to regulations and property rights